Visualizing spin-polarization of an altermagnet KV$_2$Se$_2$O via spin-selective tunneling

 Figure~\ref{fig1}B provides a top-down view (projection) of the K and V$_2$O planes.
-The local magnetic moments on each V site are oriented along the $c$-axis and are distinguished by red and blue colors, indicating an in-plane antiferromagnetic order.
+The local magnetic moments on each V site are oriented along the $c$-axis and are distinguished by red and blue colors, indicating an in-plane antiferromagnetic order, as established by neutron diffraction measurements~\cite{Sun2025antiferrom,yang2025observation}.
 Sample cleaves in the K plane and leaves almost half of the K atoms on the terminated surface.
-The residual K atoms undergo surface reconstruction, forming a $\sqrt{2}a \times \sqrt{2}a$ lattice, as presented in Fig.~\ref{fig1}C. Below N\'eel temperature $T_N$, a second phase transition occurs around $T_N'=96$ K (see Fig. S7).
+The residual K atoms undergo surface reconstruction, forming a $\sqrt{2}a \times \sqrt{2}a$ lattice, as presented in Fig.~\ref{fig1}C. Below N\'eel temperature $T_N$, a second phase transition occurs around $T_N'=96$ K (see Fig. S12).
 Spin susceptibility measurements indicate the onset of a spin-density wave (SDW) order, although this is still under debate~\cite{jiang2025metallic,Sun2025antiferrom,yan2026magnetic,baiAbsence2024,zhuangCharge2025a}.
 The spin-polarized Fermi surfaces consist of nearly quasi-1D flat segments located around $k_x=\pm \pi/2a $ and $k_y=\pm \pi/2a$.
 A nesting vector $\bm{Q}=(\pi/a,\pi/a)$—favorable for an instability in the electron–hole channel—should connect Fermi surfaces of the same spin polarization to drive the formation of an SDW gap~\cite{xu2025prb}.
 Further details and modeling are provided in the Supplementary Materials (SM).
 Consequently, below $T_N'$, the electronic structure of the V$_2$O plane also reconstructs into a $\sqrt{2}a \times \sqrt{2}a$ superlattice.
 Therefore, at low temperature, the observed topography of the K-lattice and the underlying spin structure of V$_2$O-magnetic lattice exhibit the same periodicity.
+Consequently, the bare checkerboard periodicity is not independently resolved in the K-terminated STM topography.